 JUNE 8, 2019 • STRAWBERRY HILL, STOWE, VT • 5-9pm

-WHAT: Roots is a fundraiser presented by Cork, Strawberry Hill Farm, & Woodbelly Pizza, with the goal of 100% of proceeds going to the Vermont Foodbank’s “Vermonters Feeding Vermonters” program.
+WHAT: Roots is a fundraiser presented by Cork, Strawberry Hill Farm, & Woodbelly Pizza, with the goal of 100% of proceeds from ticket sales going to the Vermont Foodbank’s “Vermonters Feeding Vermonters” program.
 After a successful inaugural event in 2018, we aim to surpass last year’s total amount raised of $62,000.

 WHEN: Saturday, June 8 from 5-9pm

 WHERE: Strawberry Hill Farm, 300 Meadow Lane, Stowe VT

 WHY: Hunger is an issue that hits closer to home than most of us think.
 It’s present in our community and is a significant issue in neighboring communities.
 Our goal is to bring more awareness to this problem.
 No fundraising efforts toward this issue currently exist in Stowe.

 HOW: Click here for tickets.